zachmolony/di-workshop-10-tdd-person-addressbook/README.md

 If you fancy a challenge, work on improving your address book.
 Here are some ideas:

-- Make your searche methods fuzzy, so they also allow partial matches.
+- Make your search methods fuzzy, so they also allow partial matches.
 - Look for abstractions and opportunities to refactor your code.
 - Add a `print()` method to the address book that prints all of the entries' details out to the console (don't bother writing tests for this one - testing output to the console is hard).
 - Add a static `load()` method to your `AddressBook` that takes the path to an `addressBook.json` file, loads the data and returns a pre-populated `AddressBook` instance.